Qbeast-io/qbeast-spark/docs/OTreeAlgorithm.md

 However, although the result of a sample operation is a subset of the desired size, the price for generating such a subset is generally **not** lower - we first load **the entire dataset** into memory, and only then a random selection is used for the subset generation.

 ## OTree "Index"
 Built on top of a recursive space division algorithm, the OTree "Index" adopts a **data denormalization** methodology to empower both **multi-dimensional indexing** and **efficient data sampling** at the same time.
-It arranges the data and its **replicas** in a multi-dimensional tree, with no need for a separate structure for the index, for the architecture of the **data arrangement** itself already plays the role.
+It arranges the data in a multi-dimensional tree, with no need for a separate structure for the index, for the architecture of the **data arrangement** itself already plays the role.

-In a nutshell, we distribute our data and replicas among a **multi-dimensional** tree, where each cube gets to have a random subset of it.
-We can access this fraction through a parameter called `maxWeight`, and all cubes also have one of the three possible **states** that determine their **READ** and **WRITE** protocols.
+In a nutshell, we distribute our data among a **multi-dimensional** tree, where each cube gets to have a random subset of it.
+We can access this fraction through a parameter called `maxWeight.`

 In this case, all cubes store **actual** data and don't use pointers.

-The rest of the page describes the theoretical details about the OTree, including cube states and their READ and WRITE protocols, how data replication is conducted.
+The rest of the page describes the theoretical details about the READ and WRITE protocols of OTree.

 ### Terminologies
 - `cube`: similar to a node in a tree data structure, except it defines a confined **n-dimensional** space, with `n` being the number of indexed columns.

-- `payload`: elements stored in a cube that won't be cut off after **replication**
+- `payload`: elements stored in a cube.

 - `offset`: where the excess elements are stored for cubes with `size ≥ desired_capacity`.